webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-media-communication.md

 were added.

 #### Extension (X)
-If set the RTP header will have extensions.
+If set, the RTP header will have extensions.
 This is described in greater detail below.

 #### CSRC count (CC)
 The amount of `CSRC` identifiers that follow after the `SSRC`, and before the payload.